 - Retained: Retained executive search firms are paid a retainer to do the work of executive search.
 The fee is not contingent upon making an actual placement.
 Retained firms tend to concentrate on recruiting senior executives who are passive candidates — those who are not actively looking for the next job.

-2. Contingency: Contingency search firms are only paid when they make a placement.
+- Contingency: Contingency search firms are only paid when they make a placement.
 They tend to concentrate on recruiting candidates that are actively looking for their next jobs.
-While there is some cross over — mainly at the Vice President and Director levels — retained firms focus on executive searches, and contingency firms focus on non-executive search.
+While there is some crossover — mainly at the Vice President and Director levels — retained firms focus on executive searches, and contingency firms focus on non-executive searches.

 Traditional Executive Search Prices